 Put the oven chamber under vacuum and hold for at least 10 minutes when first putting the oven into operation in a new location to verify the integrity of the vacuum supply system.
 The oven chamber must be drawn down to at least 500 torr in order to seal.

 Evacuate the Oven Chamber

-1. Verify the Vacuum and Vent Valve controls are in the closed position
+1. Verify the Vent backfill valve is in the closed position.

 This protects your vacuum pump from exposure to streaming atmosphere.

 2. Turn on your vacuum pump

 3. Open the oven Vacuum Valve